shxlpa/raoshilpa.github.io/provocations.md

 </div>
 <div style="display: inline-block">
         <h2>Topography: Mapping the Volume of a Mountain</h2>
         <p>Model topographic change with basic revolution by integration concepts, starting with a mountain's elevation profile of a mountain.
 Develop a program which extracts data on points of elevation, taken at an interval, of a well traveled mountain like Shasta, and fits a curve to estimate the shapes of individual portions of the mountain, traveling down the y-axis and estimating curves to fit (assume y-axis to run vertically through mountain).
-Materials used: <a href=https://docs.blender.org/api/current/index.html Python API from Blender></a> to build virtually estimated models of topographic growth and change.</p>
+Materials used: <a href="https://docs.blender.org/api/current/index.html">Python API from Blender></a> to build virtually estimated models of topographic growth and change.</p>
 </div>